Categorical dimension of birational automorphisms and filtrations of Cremona groups: The genus of a birational map

+\begin{remark} Notice that the weak factorization $(b_1,c_1,\ldots,b_r,c_r)$ of $\phi$ is well-polarized, then the centers $B_i$ and $C_i$ either have trivial Jacobian or have codimension $2$.
+Indeed, blowing-up $B_i$ adds $\beta_i-1$ copies of the Hodge structure of $B_i$ to the Hodge structure of $X_{i-1}$.
+So that if $\beta_i >2$, we need the Jacobian of $B_i$ to be trivial if we want $Y_i$ to be verepresentable.
+A similar argument works for $C_i$. \end{remark}

+\begin{remark} In the case $n=3$, and $X$ and $Y$ verepresentable varieties, every weak factorization of a birational map $\phi: X \dashrightarrow Y$ is well-polarized of Jacobian Abelian type.
+Indeed, the centers are either points or smooth projective curves. \end{remark}

 The next Proposition uses Theorem \ref{thm:polarization-BT} to produce subgroups of $\mathrm{Bir}(X)$.
-Notice that similar arguments were used by Clemens and Griffiths \cite{clemens_griffiths} to show that any rational complex threefold has its intermediate Jacobian split by Jacobian of curves as a principally polarized abelian variety (i.e. any birational map between verepresentable threefolds is well polarized of Abelian Jacobian type).
+Notice that similar arguments were used by Clemens and Griffiths \cite{clemens_griffiths} to show that any rational complex threefold has its intermediate Jacobian split by Jacobians of curves as a principally polarized Abelian variety.
 A categorical rephrasing of this criterion can be found in \cite{bolo_berna:conic} (see also \cite{bolognesi_bernardara:representability} and \cite{auel-berna-frg}).

 \begin{proposition} Let $X$ be a verepresentable $(2n+1)$-fold.
-Given a set of indecomposable principally polarized Abelian varieties $S_A$, the set of well-polarized birational automorphisms $\phi$ of Abelian type split by $S_A$ is a subgroup of $\mathrm{Bir}(X)$. \end{proposition}
+Given a set of indecomposable principally polarized Abelian varieties $S_A$, the set of birational transformations $\phi$ well-polarized by weak factorizations of Abelian type split by $S_A$ is a subgroup of $\mathrm{Bir}(X)$. \end{proposition}

-\begin{proof} If $\phi$ is well-polarized and its Abelian type is split by $S_A$, then there is a weak factorization of $\phi$ of type $(b_1,c_1,\ldots,b_r,c_r)$ such that all the varieties involved are verepresentable and the intermediate Jacobians of the $C_{i,j}$ are direct sums of elements of $S_A$.
-Considering the weak factorization of type $(c_r,b_r,\ldots,c_1,b_1)$ of $\phi^{-1}$ we have that the intermediate Jacobians of the $B_{i,j}$ are also split into Abelian varieties belonging to $S_A$: this is just an iterated application of Theorem \ref{thm:polarization-BT}, together with the fact that the category of principally polarized Abelian varieties is semisimple.
+\begin{proof} By assumption there is a weak factorization $(b_1,c_1,\ldots,b_r,c_r)$ of $\phi$ such that all the varieties involved are verepresentable and the intermediate Jacobians of the $C_i$ are direct sums of elements of $S_A$.
+Consider the first diagram: